When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Read more about sourcing cashmere and Yak Wool from Tibet for a good perspective on this.

-Wool is a natural fiber with many of the benefits of petroleum-based synthetics—like its moisture-wicking ability and temperature regulation—making it one of the most common fabrics in sustainable outdoor clothing.
+Wool is a natural fiber with many of the benefits of petroleum-based synthetics—like its moisture-wicking ability and temperature regulation.

 It’s a durable fabric that biodegrades naturally and doesn’t require a lot of chemicals during the processing stage.
 Because it accepts dyes easily, chemical use can actually be omitted in favor of natural, sustainable dyes.